 Student Safety and Student Rights

-A school can only protect students in ways that do not infringe on their constitutional civil rights.
-Students have fewer rights than adults, but they still have limited rights to free speech and privacy that schools must respect.
-Furthermore, schools cannot automatically expel students for bad behavior; instead, they must provide the student with notice and a hearing before revoking education privileges.
-The section on "Student Rights" explains further.
+Schools need to keep students safe, but they also have to respect students' rights.
+Students might have fewer rights than adults.
+But, they still have limited rights to free speech and privacy that schools must respect.
+Furthermore, schools cannot automatically expel any student for bad behavior.
+Instead, they must provide the student with notice and a hearing beforehand.
+The section on student rights explains further.

 Education Law for Teachers

 The law has measures designed to protect teachers' rights as school employees, as well as teachers' academic freedoms.
-One major vehicle for protecting teacher rights is teachers' unions, which with collective bargaining powers, set standards on how long a teacher can work and what duties they may undertake.
+One major vehicle for protecting teacher rights is teachers' unions, which, with collective bargaining, set standards on how long a teacher can work and what duties they may undertake.
 The section on teachers' rights has more information on education law as it applies to teachers.